Frequently Asked Questions

 For most people, the same day.
 Procedures normally produce little swelling or long lasting trauma to the surrounding skin.
 As a result, you may resume normal activities, as long as they do not have an adverse affect on the healing process.
 For example you wouldn’t want to introduce bacteria into the treated area, sweating while working out.
 Homecare is provided after each procedure and instructions are given.
-It is recommended that you not have social plans that day of and up to 3 days after having your Permanent Cosmetic.
+It is recommended that you not have social plans that day of and up to 3 days after having your Permanent Cosmetics procedure.
 Colors are more vivid and appear unnatural for a few days and will be darker than the final outcome.

 Is it safe?
 Does it hurt?